eastfivellc/EastFive.Azure.Storage.Backup/README.md

 * `copyRetries` - The number of times to retry a copy if there were any failures.
 Default is 5.

 Blob options
+* `includedContainers` - Specific container names to copy or empty to indicate all containers.
+Default is empty.
+* `excludedContainers` - If includedContainers is empty (meaning all), then use this to omit certain containers.
+Default is empty.
 * `accessPeriod` - The time span after which a new container access window is requested.
 Default is 1 hour.
 * `maxContainerConcurrency` - The max number of containers to copy concurrently.
 Higher uses more bandwidth and cpu.
 Default is 2.
 * `maxBlobConcurrencyPerContainer` - The max number of blobs on which to initiate a background copy concurrently.
 Default is 200.